Who is Liable Semi-Truck Tire Blowout That Causes An Accident?

 If a truck company fails to adequately maintain their fleet, including regularly checking the tires, they can be held liable if a tire blowout occurs and causes harm to others.

 There are also times when defective tires end up on large trucks in Tennessee.
 A defective tire can occur in a variety of ways, including:

 - A design defect in the tire itself

 - The tire becoming defective during the manufacturing process

 - The failure of the manufacturer to warn users of the dangers of the tire

 An example of a defective tire would be one in which the design of the tire itself causes the treads to separate too easily or before the life of the tire is expected to expire.
 This could expose the inner wall of the tire to punctures that could lead to blowouts.

 However, even well-designed tires could sustain damage or be altered during the manufacturing process.
 If a tire leaves the manufacturing facility with a small hole that nobody noticed, this could lead to a severe blowout.

 If you or a loved one have been injured in an accident caused by a truck tire blowout, you need to seek assistance from a skilled attorney as soon as possible.
-A Tennessee truck accident lawyer will investigate every aspect of the tire blowout claim, gather evidence to prove liability, and help you obtain maximum compensation for your losses.
+A Nashville accident lawyer will investigate every aspect of the tire blowout claim, gather evidence to prove liability, and help you obtain maximum compensation for your losses.